 So Lifesum is more than just a food tracking app.
 It is the ultimate diet coach that will guarantee that you find the right diet for yourself, and most importantly, you also stick with it.

 Why Track Your Calorie Intake?

 Different fitness goals come with different energy needs.
 To lose weight, you have to be in a caloric deficit.
-Meaning that you have to eat fewer calories than your body burns each day.
+This means you have to eat fewer calories than your body burns each day.
 On the other hand, if you’re aiming to fill up those muscle tees with real muscles, you have to aim for a caloric surplus.

-Besides this obvious reason, recording all those snacks and meals you’re having in a day can also reveal some unexpected surprises about your eating habits.
-Tracking your calories will help to identify your bad habits that may be standing in between you and your weight loss goals.
+Besides this obvious reason, recording all those snacks and meals you’re having in a day can also reveal some surprises about your eating habits.
+Tracking your calories will help to identify the bad habits that may be standing in between you and your weight loss goals.

 A research review published in the Journal of the American Dietetic Association looked at 22 research studies that investigated the relationship between weight loss and food monitoring.
 Reviewers consistently found a positive association between successful weight loss and tracking food intake.